Counselor Resources

 Morgan

 Hello!
 My name is Morgan McGaffey, and I am the elementary counselor for both North and South elementary schools at WCA.
 This is my first year as a school counselor, however, I have been a part of this school district my entire life.
 After graduating from WCA, I attended Minnesota State University Moorhead for my Bachelor’s degree in Psychology and Special Education.
-I am currently finishing my Master’s degree in School Counseling from Saint Cloud State University.
-I will graduate this May.
-When I am not in school, I enjoy watching sporting events, spending time with my family, and indulging in overpriced coffee.
+I finished my Master’s degree in School Counseling from Saint Cloud State University.
+Currently, when I am not in school, I enjoy watching sporting events, spending time with my family, and indulging in overpriced coffee.

 My role as an elementary school counselor depends on the need by each and every student.
-I am fortunate to be in classrooms teaching essential social emotional skills for all students twice a month.
+I am fortunate to be in classrooms teaching essential social emotional skills that every student needs twice a month.
 I also provide small group work to target more specific needs amongst groups of students.
 Overall, I am that trusted adult that a child can confide in or ask for help when needed.

 If you feel that your child would benefit from meeting with me, please reach out by phone (320-965-7619) or email ([email protected]).